-The general, special revenue and capital outlay fund budgets for the year ending June 30, 2022, were developed based on the School's anticipated revenues and expenditures and the expected student population for the school year.
-Refer to the budgetary comparison schedules on pages 24-25 for additional information.
+The general and special revenue fund budgets for the year ending June 30, 2022, were developed based on the School's anticipated revenues and expenditures and the expected student population for the school year.
+Refer to the budgetary comparison schedules on pages 23-24 for additional information.